Donny-bla/segmentation-upsampler/paper/paper.md

 ## Error Metrics

-We evaluate the upsampling algorithm accuracy with a given (sigma, isovalue) parameter pair by comparing the upsampled image with the high-resolution ground truth and by calculating the number of 'incorrect' labels.
-This parameter will be referred to as *Diff* in the following sections.
-A Boolean difference matrix is obtained by comparing the result and the reference image. *Diff* is the sum of all voxels in the difference matrix.
-Here, the *Diff* is normalised as follows.
+We evaluate the upsampling algorithm accuracy with a given $(\sigma, isovalue)$ parameter pair by comparing the upsampled image with the high-resolution ground truth and by calculating the number of 'incorrect' labels.
+This parameter will be referred to as $Diff$ in the following sections.
+A Boolean difference matrix is obtained by comparing the result and the reference image. $Diff$ is the sum of all voxels in the difference matrix.
+Here, the $Diff$ is normalised as follows.

-\[Diff = \Sigma(ref\neq out)\]
+$$Diff = \Sigma(ref\neq out)\$$

-\[Grade\  by\  Volume = \frac{\Sigma(ref\neq out)}{\Sigma ref}\]
+$$Grade\  by\  Volume = \frac{\Sigma(ref\neq out)}{\Sigma ref}\$$

-In these equations, \(\Sigma ref\) represents the volume of the high-resolution ground truth; \(A_i\) and \(\Sigma in\) represent the surface area and volume of the input image, respectively; and \textit{dx} represents the scale of upsampling.
+In these equations, $\Sigma ref\$ represents the volume of the high-resolution ground truth;

 The Grade by Volume is equivalent to the percentage of "correct" labels.
 The Grade by Shape relates to the complexity of the image and is independent of the reference image.
 These two normalization methods could lead to different conclusions when comparing different test objects.
-However, both of them are based on the *Diff* and will give the same conclusion when testing a single object.
+However, both of them are based on the $Diff$ and will give the same conclusion when testing a single object.
 The following sections will focus on developing an algorithm that minimizes these two test metrics.

 ## Comparison against naive upsampling approach
 Figure \ref{fig:upsample_methods} presents a comparison of the results obtained from different upsampling methods applied to the 'complex' testing object.
 Out mesh-based upsampling algorithm outperforms nearest-neighbor interpolation and trilinear interpolation across the range of tested upsampling values.
 This figure illustrates the variation in error against the scale of upsampling for the same object.
 The variable dx is the reciprocal of the scale of upsampling, meaning that a smaller dx represents a larger scale of upsampling.
 While some algorithms may have an advantage in upsampling particular shapes, the 'complex' test object has convex components, concave components, and edges of varying ‘sharpness’ and should serve as a fair test object for comparison across upsampling methods.